jvde-github/AIS-catcher-docs/docs/installation/raspberry-pi.md

 ## Installation

 This guide provides instructions for installing AIS-catcher on Debian-based systems (like Raspberry Pi) and setting it up to run as a background service.
-This ensures AIS-catcher will automatically start when the machine is booted.
+The background service provides the option for AIS-catcher to automatically start when the machine is booted.

 > The Basic Installation via the below script is  required as a first step if you want to install the Web GUI package.